henryle-n/Web-Scraping-Challenge/README.md

 * All data was successfully load / query into MongoDB, no significant event occurs
 * Three python files were built to split the codes into easier to read, troubleshoot, test, etc. when problems occur
 * The challenging part is writing CSS file to work with Flask & HTML
 * Pending on internet connection, several websites took a very long time to load or not loading at all.
-This causes errors or missing data as the website has not yet done redering  HTML / CSS files.
+This causes errors or missing data as the website has not yet done redering  HTML / CSS files
 * Many nested **"if-elif-else"** were used to path up issues associated with slow or invalid website to ensure application processed without hiccup.
-A better way to do it is utilized 'try / error' block to lean the codes and improve working speed
+A better way to do it is utilized **"try / error"** block to lean codes and improve working speed